rcazzara/seldovia/_people/Newmeyer_Frederick_Walter_Freddy.md

 ![](../assets/images/Frederick%20Walter%20Newmeyer%20not%20in%20cemetery/media/image1.jpeg)

-**Frederick Walter Newmeyer, "Fredy** was a leap year baby, born February 29, 1928 in San Francisco, California, the only child weighing in at 13 pounds in his day.
+**FREDERICK WALTER NEWMEYER, "FREDDY** was a leap year baby, born February 29, 1928 in San Francisco, California, the only child weighing in at 13 pounds in his day.
 His parents were Emma and Fredrick Walter Newmeyer.
 He graduated from high school and shortly after graduation he joined the Army and learned to